grocid/passdesktop/README.md

 ![Sign](doc/sign.png)

+## Other capabilites

+It is pretty easy to implement another type of entry.
+If you want feature X, look at any implemented type.

+## Can I connect with other users?

+Although it would be nice to create shared areas in Vault (e.g. for sharing a Netflix account), there is no such option as of now.
+Direct communcation between clients is advised against, since that is a quite servere attack vector.
+The client will only talk to an authenticated server.
+If the server is overtaken by a malicious party then it could -- potentially -- inject data.
+This may or may not pose a threat, in case there is some bug in the REST implementation or in Golangs libraries.

 ## Why use two encryption layers?

 It may therefore seem unncessary to encrypt data twice.
 If you are running a secured instance of Vault -- then probably -- yes.
 What comes into play here is the distribution of cryptographic keys.
 If you are running a pure Vault setup, then your server knows all the secrets.
 You will not be able to read data from disk, since Vault does in-memory decryption, but if you get hold of a token or a memory dump or can leak memory using recent attacks, then your data is in trouble.